Blog Post December 4, 2025 | 12 minutes read

 • Use legal entity resolution tools to track corporate structure changes automatically

-• Create audit trails for all relationship data modifications to support compliance requirements
+• Create audit trails for all relationship data modifications to support data security, data privacy and compliance requirements

 Myth #4: "Partner onboarding doesn't need to be centralized across business units."